kejadlen/kejadlen.github.io/_posts/2016-08-27-welcome-to-arbitrary-definitions.md

 a powerful tool that I turn to surprisingly often.
 While it is easy to really screw yourself over, a few ground rules and discipline make it quite rare.
-Admittedly, `git` is a tool that I've sharpened over the years, so I'm quite comfortable with it's edges, but a tool that's well worth honing.
+Admittedly, `git` is a tool that I've sharpened over the years, so I'm quite comfortable with it's edges, but it's a tool that's well worth honing.

 [kejadlen.github.io]: https://github.com/kejadlen/kejadlen.github.io
 [GitHub Pages]: https://pages.github.com/